DEFRA/software-development-standards/docs/guides/training.md

 # Training

-To support career development of software developers, a list of training courses aligned to Defra's software development standards and tools are available.
+To support career development of software developers, a list of training courses aligned to Defra's software development standards and tools is available.

 These courses are available on [Pluralsight](https://app.pluralsight.com/) and can be accessed by all Defra staff.